Brain Balance: How It Shapes Your Child’s Behavior

 Understanding Brain Development and Its Impact on Behavior

-Think of your child’s brain like a car with a gas pedal and brake pedal.
-By understanding how the brain develops, we can help create a more balanced environment to promote calm and cooperation:
+Think of your child’s brain like a car with both gas and brake pedals.
+By understanding how the brain develops, we can create a more balanced environment that promotes calm and cooperation

 Right Brain (The "Brake Pedal"):

-• Acts like the brake pedal in a car – helps slow down and control responses
+Acts like the brake pedal in a car—helps slow down and control responses.
+It develops during the first 18-24 months of life to build a good foundation.

 • “Big-picture” thinking